NZRS/homebrew-sysops/README.md

 deactivate
 ```

-# Create a new branch in nzrs/homebrew-sysops on github and switch to it locally
+# Create a new branch in nzrs/homebrew-sysops on github and check it out

 ```
 cd /usr/local/Homebrew/Library/Taps/nzrs/homebrew-sysops